benjaminshoemaker/clear_out_identifier/README.md

   - Stages (toggleable): barcode (ZXing), OCR (Tesseract).
 VLM/CLIP are present but OFF by default.
   - Rule‑based baseline classifier using local keyword rules restricted to your manifest’s categories.
 - apps/cli — CLI for ad‑hoc analysis and running against user fixtures.
+- scripts/vlm_cli.mjs — Standalone Node.js script that evaluates items with an OpenAI vision‑capable model using the Responses API + Structured Outputs.

 ## Install, Build, Test